 Some schools offer programs specifically for learning how to drive “straight trucks” – trucks such as dump trucks, delivery trucks, waste trucks, water trucks, and concrete mixers.

-Straight trucks programs typically includes preparation for CDL tests and basic skills instruction.
+Straight trucks programs typically includes preparation for CDL tests and basic skills instruction, as well as learning the following skillset:

 Courses through all schools vary, with each lasting anywhere between 3-7 weeks.